DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses: Experimental Evaluation

 \mypara{Assumptions.} In our evaluation, we assume that website traces are i.i.d. random variables, that is, we assume that all traces sampled from a given website follow the same arbitrary distribution.
-Previous work has shown that violating this assumption would only deteriorate a WF adversary's success when attempting to fingerprint a website~\cite{wfes}.
+Previous work showed that violating this assumption would only deteriorate a WF adversary's success when attempting to fingerprint a website~\cite{wfes}.
 Moreover, we assume accesses to any monitored website (in the closed-world setting focused in our work) to be equally likely.
-We also assume a very powerful attacker who can perfectly separate the traces pertaining to the loading of different web pages and that is able to find out which defense is under use.
+We also assume a very powerful attacker who can perfectly separate the traces pertaining to the loading of different websites and that is able to find out which defense is under use.

-\mypara{Dataset.} We use the dataset released by Rimmer et al.~\cite{AWF}.
+\mypara{Dataset.} The bulk of our experiments use the dataset released by Rimmer et al.~\cite{AWF}.
 The closed-world dataset consists of over 900 unique websites where each website is visited up to 5000 times using the Tor network.
 We filter out corrupted traces (i.e. traces beginning with an ACK or incoming packet) and sort the packets according to their timestamp.
 We remove all packets which do not carry any Tor payload and extract directional and timing-related information.
 Each trace is truncated to a length of 5000 packets or padded with zeros if the original trace is shorter.
 We refer to the dataset as AWF$_{W}._{T}$, where \textit{W} refers to the number of unique websites and \textit{T} to the number of traces per website in the dataset.
+We perform additional validations with the DS19 dataset~\cite{front}.